stafforj/Thermocouple-Datalogger/INSTRUCTIONS.md

 import Adafruit_MAX31855.MAX31855 as MAX31855
 ```

-The CLK, DO, CS pins for each thermocouple amplifier have been connected to the RPi GPIO pins as described in the wiring schematic above.
+The CLK, DO, CS pins for each thermocouple amplifier have been connected to the RPi GPIO pins as described in the wiring schematic above and for a software SPI configuration.
 The next part of the script defines the three sensors according to these GPIO connections.

 ```
-Something
+CLK = 25
+CS1  = 4
+DO  = 18

+CS2 = 24
+CS3 = 12

+sensor1 = MAX31855.MAX31855(CLK, CS1, DO)
+sensor2 = MAX31855.MAX31855(CLK, CS2, DO)
+sensor3 = MAX31855.MAX31855(CLK, CS3, DO)
 ```

+The remainder of the code...

 ### Live plot of temperatures